Michelle Fowler

-After not being mentioned in 2019, Michelle is recalled helping Bex with money to travel to Australia in March 2020.
-Sharon later goes to visit Michelle following Denny's death as a result of her marriage with Phil collapsing in light of problematic circumstances between them.

 Creation

 Michelle Fowler is one of the original 23 characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
-Michelle is a member of the first family of EastEnders, the Beales and Fowlers, and Holland took the inspiration for some of the series' earliest characters from his own London family and background.
+Michelle is a member of the first family of EastEnders, the Beales and Fowlers and Holland took the inspiration for some of the series' earliest characters from his own London family and background.
 Michelle's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.